-- Tennessee Residents: Students who are residents of Tennessee and are eligible for the Pell Grant may also be eligible for the Tennessee Student Assistance Award.
-It is imperative that Tennessee students who wish to be considered for the state grant complete the FASFA, listing King College first, as early as possible.
-Submission by February 1 or earlier should ensure that the student's data is processed before state funds are exhausted.
+- 1. Tennessee Residents: Students who are residents of Tennessee and are eligible for the Pell Grant may also be eligible for the Tennessee Student Assistance Award.
+It is imperative that Tennessee students who wish to be considered for the state grant complete the FASFA, listing King College first, as soon as possible after January 1.
+Early submission should ensure that the student's data is processed before state funds are exhausted.
 Lost state funding is not replaced by the College. - 2.
 The FAFSA is processed using a federal formula which determines the family's ability to pay.
 Eligibility for Federal Pell Grant, State Grant, and other federal financial aid programs is determined by processing this form.
 The processed results provide the College with information needed to distribute institutional sources of financial aid funding.